Culture, New Testament, Old Testament

 3. In the NT world, slavery took place through a variety of means.

-4. In the NT world, slavery was usually limited in its extent.
+4. In the NT world, the duration of enslavement was usually limited in its extent.

 It was the norm for slaves to be freed before they reached the age of 30.
 Once freed, these slaves joined the normal citizenry and owned their own slaves.
 This expectation of freedom on behalf of the slaves kept things civilized.
 In addition, sources of this time say that slaves were freed so often that the Roman emperor had to put restrictions on how many slaves could be freed during specific intervals.

-1. For the enemies of Israel, it was often death or slavery.
+1. For the enemies of Israel, it was often death or enslavement.

 Deuteronomy 20:10 says that Israel was to offer a city terms of peace before attacking it.
-If they accepted, they would be useful workers for the people of Israel in all their projects.
+If the city accepted peace, they would be useful workers for the people of Israel in all their projects.
 However, if they refused, they were to be destroyed (preserving the women, children, and animals as slaves).
-Being able to retain life and live as servants for God’s people was better than the alternative.
+Being able to retain life and live as servants for God’s people was better than the alternative of death.

 2. Hebrew slaves were to be set free after 6 years of work.

 When an Israelite needed to take care of his debts, or was too poor to survive, he would have to sell himself to his fellow countrymen.
 This was a necessary means of survival for those who had no alternatives.
-The Law dictated that a Hebrew slave must go free of debt after 6 years of work (Exod 21:2).
+There were no banks or social services, so the only way to earn a living was to enslave oneself to another in exchange for working off debts.
+However, regardless of the debt or money owed, this was not a permanent status.
+The Law dictated that a Hebrew slave must go free after 6 years of work (Exod 21:2).
+That is of course assuming he had not paid off his debt prior to that.

-In both the OT and NT, slavery was far different from how we envision it.
-In the OT, both foreign and Hebrew slaves were to be treated with compassion and given adequate rest (cf. Deut 5:14).
-In the NT, both slaves and slave owners are commanded to treat one another properly; the former working to please Christ through service to their master (Eph 6:5-8), the latter through being kind and fair to his slave (Eph 6:9).
+In both the Old and New Testaments, slavery was significantly different from how we envision it in the Western world.
+In the Old Testament world, both foreign and Hebrew slaves were to be treated with compassion and given adequate rest (cf. Deut 5:14).
+In the New Testament, both slaves and slave owners are commanded to treat one another properly; the former working to please Christ through service to their master (Eph 6:5-8), the latter through being kind and fair to his slave (Eph 6:9).

-Because in both the OT and NT the economic conditions necessitated a form of slavery, the Bible regulated it rather than eradicating it.
+In both the Old and New Testaments, the economic and cultural conditions facilitated forms of slavery.
+Thus the Bible regulated it rather than eradicating it.
 That is part of the function of God’s laws.
-They are laid down to help navigate a fallen world.
+God’s laws are laid down (in part) to help navigate a fallen world.
 In other words, God helps us mitigate less-than-ideal conditions caused by the noetic effects of the Fall.

 Yes, the Bible does not condemn the version of slavery that is found in the Bible.
 Instead, regulations are put in place to ensure proper conduct between slaves and masters.
 However, any version of slavery which matches what was seen in the American Civil War era (e.g., racially based, oppressively violent, abusive, etc.) is condemned completely and utterly by the Bible’s principles that are clearly outlined.